dask-contrib/dask-sql/docs/pages/sql.rst

 ``dask-sql`` is still in early development, therefore exist some limitations:

-Not all operations and aggregations are implemented already, most prominently: ``WINDOW`` is not implemented so far.
+Not all operations and aggregations are implemented already.

 .. note::